Siripa-Maneein/gardenholic/README.md

     ```
     To view API documentation, please visit: http://localhost:8080/gardenholic-api/v1/ui/.
 8. Add new terminal
-9. For Mac, install node red on your terminal (if not yet installed)
+9. For Mac, install node-red on your terminal (if not yet installed)
     ```
     sudo npm install -g --unsafe-perm node-red
     ```